delabon/symfony-store/README.md

 ## About

-Sell your products and accept payments securely on your site.
+Sell your digital goods and accept payments securely on your site.

 ### Key features